faisalahammad/travel-expense-tracker/README.md

 1. Verify that all expenses have been correctly split
 2. Check that all payments have been recorded
 3. Ensure all currencies have correct exchange rates

+### PWA and Offline Usage Issues

+1. **App not installing**: Make sure you're using a supported browser (Chrome, Edge, Safari, etc.)
+2. **Offline access not working**: The app requires an initial load with internet connection to cache resources
+3. **Data not syncing**:
+   - When you regain internet connection, refresh the app to sync pending changes
+   - If changes aren't appearing, try closing and reopening the app
+4. **App not updating**:
+   - Clear the browser cache for the site
+   - Uninstall and reinstall the PWA from your home screen
+5. **Storage issues**:
+   - PWAs have limited storage on some devices
+   - If you encounter storage errors, try clearing the site data in your browser settings

 ## License